Privacy Policy

 b) Data protection officer

-We have appointed a data protection officer for our company, who can be contacted directly by email at dsb@isoe.de.
+We have appointed a data protection officer for our company, who you can contact directly by email at dsb@isoe.de.

 c) Your rights

-- If you dispute the accuracy of your personal data stored by us, we usually need time to verify this.
-For the duration of the verification, you have the right to request that the processing of your personal data be restricted.
+• If you dispute the accuracy of your personal data stored by us, we will generally need time to verify this.
+For the duration of the verification, you have the right to request the restriction of the processing of your personal data.

-- If the processing of your personal data was/is carried out unlawfully, you can request the restriction of data processing instead of deletion.
+• If the processing of your personal data was/is unlawful, you may request the restriction of data processing instead of erasure.

-- If we no longer need your personal data, but you need it to exercise, defend or assert legal claims, you have the right to request the restriction of the processing of your personal data instead of deletion.
+• If we no longer need your personal data, but you require it for the exercise, defense, or assertion of legal claims, you have the right to request the restriction of the processing of your personal data instead of erasure.

-If you have restricted the processing of your personal data, this data – apart from its storage – may only be processed with your consent or for the purpose of asserting, exercising or defending legal claims or protecting the rights of another natural or legal person or for reasons of an important public interest of the European Union or a Member State.
+If you have restricted the processing of your personal data, this data may – apart from its storage – only be processed with your consent or for the assertion, exercise, or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of an important public interest of the European Union or a member state.

-If your personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purpose of such advertising; this also applies to profiling insofar as it is associated with such direct marketing.
-If you object, your personal data will subsequently no longer be used for direct marketing purposes (objection in accordance with Art.
+If your personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing purposes; this also applies to profiling to the extent that it is related to such direct marketing.
+If you object, your personal data will no longer be used for direct marketing purposes (objection pursuant to Art.
 21 (2) GDPR).

 iv.
 Revocation of your consent to data processing

 Many data processing operations are only possible with your express consent.
-You can revoke consent that you have already given at any time.
-To do so, an informal email notification to us is sufficient.
-The legality of the data processing carried out up to the point of revocation remains unaffected by the revocation.
+You can revoke your consent at any time.
+To do so, simply send us an informal email.
+The legality of the data processing carried out until the revocation remains unaffected by the revocation.

-In the event of violations of the GDPR, you have the right to lodge a complaint with a supervisory authority, in particular in the member state of your habitual residence, your place of work or the place of the alleged violation.
-The right to lodge a complaint exists regardless of any other administrative or judicial remedies.
+In the event of violations of the GDPR, you have the right to lodge a complaint with a supervisory authority, in particular in the member state of your habitual residence, your place of work, or the place of the alleged violation.
+The right to lodge a complaint exists without prejudice to any other administrative or judicial remedies.

 vi.
 Right to data portability

-You have the right to have data which we process based on your consent or in fulfillment of a contract automatically delivered to yourself or to a third party in a standard, machine-readable format.
-If you require the direct transfer of data to another responsible party, this will only be done to the extent technically feasible.
+You have the right to have data that we process based on your consent or in fulfillment of a contract delivered to you or to a third party in a common, machine-readable format.
+If you request the direct transfer of the data to another controller, this will only be done to the extent that it is technically feasible.

-We host the contents of our website with the following provider: Mittwald
+We host the content of our website with the following provider:

-We have concluded a contract for contract data processing for the use of the above-mentioned service.
-This is a contract prescribed by data protection law that ensures that the personal data of our website visitors is processed only in accordance with our instructions and in compliance with the GDPR.
+We have concluded a contract for order processing (AVV) for the use of the above-mentioned service.
+This is a contract required by data protection law, which ensures that the personal data of our website visitors is only processed in accordance with our instructions and in compliance with the GDPR.

 SSL or TLS encryption